Own-Data-Privateer/hoardy-mail/README.md

   Also, note that the above only moves `--seen` messages by default.

-  Messages in `[Gmail]/Trash` will be automatically removed by GMail in 30 days, but you can also delete them immediately with
+  Messages in `[Gmail]/Trash` will be automatically removed by GMail in 30 days, but you can also delete them immediately with:

   ```
   imaparms --ssl --host imap.gmail.com --user myself@gmail.com --passcmd "pass show mail/myself@gmail.com" delete --method delete --folder "[Gmail]/Trash" --all --older-than 7